-- 1.1 Work collaboratively with partners to promote the district as an events destination. - 1.2 Promote the district to potential event organisers; develop relationships with other councils and event organisers to promote the district. - 1.3 Ensure information is up to date and readily available for organisers, including a dedicated events page on the CDC website. - 1.4 Work with established event venues across the district, such as Goodwood to cross promote their calendars, capturing attendees before and after their events encouraging them to visit more of the district.
+- 1.1 Work collaboratively with partners to promote the district as an events destination. - 1.2 Promote the district to potential event organisers; develop relationships with other councils and event organisers to promote the district. - 1.3 Ensure information is up to date and readily available for organisers, including a dedicated events page on the CDC website and access to the Events & Promotions Officer. - 1.4 Work with established event venues across the district, such as Godowood to cross promote their calendars, capturing attendees before and after event their events encouraging them to visit more of the district.